 Option 2: DEA Nationwide Drug Take-Back Sites

-National Prescription Drug Take-Back Day was April 27
+National Prescription Drug Take-Back Day Hauls in 647,211 Pounds of Unused Meds

-The Drug Enforcement Administration's (DEA) sixth National Prescription Drug Take-Back Day on April 27, 2013, collected twice the amount of unneeded and expired medications for safe disposal than the previous DEA Take-Back event six months ago.
+The Drug Enforcement Administration's (DEA) seventh National Prescription Drug Take-Back Day on October 26, 2013, brought in the second-largest amount of unused drugs in Take-Back history, the agency stated in a press release.
 The level of consumer participation in the event shows the continued need for a means of safe, legal disposal of unused medications, including prescription controlled substances.